leonardoVsantoro/Kernel-Likelihood-Ratio-Two-Sample-Test/README.md

 # Kernel Likelihood Ratio Two-Sample Test

-This repository contains code for **Kernel Likelihood Ratio Two-Sample Tests**, a statistical method for comparing two samples to determine whether they come from the same distribution.
+This repository contains code for **Kernel Likelihood Ratio (KLR) Two-Sample Tests**, a statistical method for comparing two samples to determine whether they come from the same distribution.
-The approach utilizes (Gaussian) kernel embeddings to construct likelihood ratio statistics for two-sample testing.
+The approach leverages **kernel embeddings** of distributions to construct **regularized likelihood ratio statistics**.
+The method automatically selects:
 The implementation adaptively selects the kernel bandwith and regularisation ridge.

 > ⚠ **Work in progress:**
 > This repository is under active development.
-> The code may be incomplete, and the API may change frequently.
-> Please check back for future updates.

 ---